tskawada/tp/docs/USECUDA.md

 ```bash
 docker run -it --gpus all tp-container bash
 ```
-Execute nvidia-smi inside the container to ensure that the GPU is properly recognized.
+Execute `nvidia-smi` inside the container to ensure that the GPU is properly recognized.

 ### 3. Running tp
 Everything else is the same as usual.
-Place the jpg sequence and edit the config file accordingly.
-TP will return results more quickly!
+Place the jpg sequence and edit the config file accordingly. tp will return results more quickly!

 ## Benchmark
 ### Environment
+The measurement environment is as follows:
 > CPU: Intel(R) Core(TM) i5-9500 CPU @ 3.00GHz
 > GPU: NVIDIA GeForce RTX 3090 Ti
 > Memory: 32GB

+When compared to the case without using CUDA, it contributed to approximately a 24% reduction in processing time.
 |           |   w/o CUDA   |     w/ CUDA    |
 | --------- | :----------: | :------------: |
 | time      | 5 min 32 sec |  4 min 12 sec  |